Importing Electronics from Germany

 Importing from Germany

-Importing from Germany by air freight is relatively rare—most goods move by road or rail.
-When air freight is desirable, it typically involves urgent machine parts, medical equipment, or time-critical industrial components.
-As an EU country, customs clearance isn't required and shipments are processed quickly.
+Air freight imports from Germany are relatively rare — most goods travel by road or rail.
+When air freight is preferred, it typically involves urgent machine parts, medical equipment, or time-sensitive industrial components.
+As an EU country, customs clearance is not required and shipments clear quickly.

-Aircargo.nl also handles reverse logistics from Germany: returns, repairs, or goods sent back that need to be returned quickly to origin or redirected to another destination.
+Aircargo.nl also handles reverse logistics from Germany: returns, repairs, or returned goods that need to be quickly sent back to origin or to another destination.

-Points of attention for air freight electronics
+Key considerations for air freight of electronics

-Electronics is a broad category — from consumer gadgets to industrial PCBs and semiconductors.
+Electronics is a broad category—from consumer gadgets to industrial PCBs and semiconductors.
 Most points of attention revolve around two things: lithium batteries and export control.

 Lithium batteries (DGR)

-Products with built-in or loose lithium batteries are subject to IATA DGR regulations (UN3480, UN3481, UN3090, UN3091).
-This also applies to phones, laptops and power banks.
-Shipments must be correctly classified, packaged and documented.
-Aircargo.nl is DGR-certified and handles this completely.
+Products with built-in or loose lithium batteries fall under IATA DGR regulations (UN3480, UN3481, UN3090, UN3091).
+This also applies to phones, laptops, and power banks.
+Shipments must be properly classified, packed, and documented.
+Aircargo.nl is DGR certified and handles this completely.

 Export control

 Certain electronics and semiconductors fall under dual-use regulations (EU Dual-Use Regulation 2021/821).
-For export to countries outside the EU an export license may be required.
-This applies particularly to chips, encryption equipment and communication technology.
+An export license may be required for shipments outside the EU.
+This especially applies to chips, encryption equipment, and communication technology.
 Aircargo.nl routinely screens for export control obligations.

 Packaging & ESD

-- ESD-sensitive components must be in antistatic packaging
+- ESD-sensitive parts must be packed in antistatic packaging

-- Screen markings (screens, displays) require firmly supported transport
+- Screen items (screens, displays) require well-supported transport

-- High-value shipments are transported securely (screened cargo)
+- High-value shipments are transported under security measures (screened cargo)

 Import {[|]} Electronics from Germany?

-How We Import Electronics from Germany
+The Import Process for Electronics from Germany

 Quote & Coordination